Skip to content

 // ... `can_mint_nft` and `can_mint_token` implementations ...

-Get full example by running:
+Get a full working example by running:

 Terminal window